Large, Complex, and Realistic Safety Clothing and Helmet Detection: Dataset and Method: Experiment

-In all our following experiments, the datasets we adopt include Pictor-v3\footnote{https://github.com/ciber-lab/pictor-ppe}~\cite{nath8}, SHWD\footnote{https://github.com/njvisionpower/Safety-Helmet-Wearing-Dataset}~\cite{gochoo2021safety}, and TCRSF. \textbf{Pictor-v3} contains 774 crowd-sourced and 698 web-mined images, where the crowd-sourced and web-mined images contain 2496 and 2230 instances of workers, respectively. \textbf{SHWD} provides the dataset used for both safety helmet wearing and human head detection.
-It includes 7581 images with 9044 human safety helmets wearing objects (positive) and 111514 normal head objects (not wearing or negative).
-We make a thorough evaluation of our dataset by conducting adequate experiments on these three datasets.
+\textit{Datasets:} We compare the propose SFCHD with the Pictor-v3~\cite{nath8} and SHWD~\cite{gochoo2021safety} datasets.
+Pictor-v3 contains 774 crowd-sourced and 698 web-mined images, where the crowd-sourced and web-mined images contain 2,496 and 2,230 instances of workers, respectively.
+SHWD provides the dataset used for both safety helmet wearing and human head detection.
+It includes 7,581 images with 9,044 human safety helmets wearing objects (positive) and 111,514 normal head objects (not wearing or negative).